What is the Average Cost of College for 2025?

 Transportation

-Commuters spend less than people who live on campus because they do not incur room and board or housing expenses.
-However, commuters still have expenses to consider.
+Transportation can be a significant part of calculating the cost of attendance and the cost can vary greatly depending on if the student lives on or off campus.
+Commuters typically spend less than people who live on campus because they do not incur the same housing expenses.
+However, commuters still have transportation expenses to consider.
 Beyond the cost of tuition and fees associated with driving to and from campus, commuters have to budget for gas, car insurance and maintenance, parking and their housing expenses if they live off-campus on their own.

 Other Unexpected Costs Associated with College